Today I am sharing how I organize our kid’s school work (projects, drawing, tests) that they bring home.

 4. PHOTO BOOK

 You can take pictures of your child’s work & upload them into a book (similar to the photo books that you make of people).
 I know that most companies will do this.
 This will keep all of those extra papers in one little thin book for you!
 This will cost money, but it may be well worth it to you.
-You could do one every year (just save the photos on a file & keep adding to them).
+You could do one every year (just save the photos in a file & keep adding to them).

 I hope this helped you to find a way to save your child’s school work!!

 If you want more organizing tips, check out my post on Organizing their Art Supplies.
-Or see my declutter course.